2channelkrt/BLAS-in-Verilog/README.md

 Each file has inputs for each operands and an output for the calculation result.
 Each input operands and output has valid bit acting as data strobe.

-saxpy does vector/vector additions
+saxpy does vector/vector additions<br/>
 ![saxpy_image](github.com/2channelkrt/BLAS-in-Verilog/assets/saxpy.jpg)
-sgemv does matrix/vector multiplications
+sgemv does matrix/vector multiplications<br/>
 ![sgemv_image](github.com/2channelkrt/BLAS-in-Verilog/assets/sgemv.jpg)
-sgemm does matrix/matrix multiplication
+sgemm does matrix/matrix multiplication<br/>
 ![sgemm_image](github.com/2channelkrt/BLAS-in-Verilog/assets/sgemm.jpg)